s57-dev/rdk-monorepo-build/doc/firmware-update.md

 U-Boot increments `bootcount` on every boot attempt.
 If `bootcount > 0` and `ustate == 1` when U-Boot runs, it considers the update unconfirmed and switches back to the previous slot.
 `rdk-ab-confirm.service` (runs early in userspace via `After=local-fs.target`) clears both variables on a successful boot, preventing rollback.

+If `ustate == 0` but we failed to perform a full boot three times `bootcount == 3`, the rollback will be triggered.

 ---